The Order Fulfillment Process In 7 Steps + Best Practices for Efficiency

 Outsourced Order Fulfillment

-Outsourced order fulfillment is handled by a third-party or contract logistics (3PL) provider.
+Outsourced order fulfillment is handled by a third-party logistics (3PL) provider.

 This method is especially beneficial if you lack storage space or access to qualified employees.